 - Enforce the dress code for faculty and students

 - Refer to remediation any student or faculty member who struggles with any aspect of the program

-- Be proficient in using Moodle – checking on student progress and any issues.
+- Be proficient in using the online classroom – checking on student progress and any issues.

 - Certify attendance rolls

-- Submit End of Class reconciliation information – including beginning and ending inventory counts, supplies requisition list, roll sheets, summary of grades, transcript information etc.
+- Submit End of Class reconciliation information – including supplies requisition list, roll sheets, etc.

 - Promote appropriate use of supplies and equipment

-- Ensure students fill out and return post-enrollment survey, mid-term survey, and end-of-class surveys.
+- Ensure students fill out and return end-of-class surveys.

 COMPENSATION: EMT Utah pays faculty on a compensation curve.
 This is to encourage faculty members to promote the school and encourage enrollment and to compensate faculty for larger classes.
 There are duties associated with teaching.
-These are explained below and outlined in the Employment Contract.
 All faculty begin with a base wage, it increases once the faculty member has taught for some time and demonstrated a capacity for exceptional teaching.
 The base wage is augmented as enrollment in classes increase.
 This is to compensate instructors for the additional work associated with large classes.
 Course Coordinators are paid an additional fee per hour per course and a completion fee once the class ends if all duties are fulfilled timely.